 The 2022-23 Season marks Opera Colorado’s 40th Anniversary.
 Over four decades, we have been committed to connecting our Colorado community to the emotions and stories of the world through traditional and innovative opera and educational programming that is accessible to all.
 In May of 2023, we look forward to presenting a larger-than-life production of Puccini’s final opera, Turandot.
 While we approach this production with great excitement, we realize the opera has come under fire for problematic exemplification of Western projections of Asian culture.

 We plan on hosting community engagement & feedback events surrounding this production and creating resources and content to expand our community’s knowledge and uplift voices within the Asian community.
-This page is a living resource and will be continually updated as we finalize plans for our community events and create new content.
+This page is a living resource and will be updated as we finalize plans for the production, offer community events, and create new content.

 The Riddle of Turandot: A Community Discussion

 Kimberly Ming via Instagram @kimberly.ming